ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ...
 (authorship and order to be discussed)

-^1^Department of Biological Sciences
-   Simon Fraser University,
-   Burnaby BC, V5A 1S6,
+^1^Department of Biological Sciences, Simon Fraser University, Burnaby BC, V5A 1S6, Canada
-   Canada

 ^*^sean_anderson@sfu.ca